yewen-jin/nc-news-backend/README.md

 ### Testing

 This project is developed using Test-Driven Development.
 To run the full test suite, run `npm test`

+## Production Deployment

+This project is currently hosted on Render using a Supabase PostgreSQL database

+## Acknowledgements

+Special thanks to the amazing tutors and fellow students at the Northcoders cohort for making this happen!